ManageIQ/guides/ui/quadicons.md

 Example: 4 VM quadicons:

-Quadicons are presen in Explorer trees, in GTLs in Listnavs at least.
+Quadicons are present, but not limited to Explorer trees, GTLs and Listnavs.

 ![Textual Summary Example](../images/quadicon.png)